Goodness-stx/GreenCredit/README.md

 #### For Verifiers
 1. Get authorized for specific standards via admin
-2. Use `issue-carbon-credits` to create new credits with methodology information
+2. Use `issue-carbon-credits` for single credit issuance
+3. Use `batch-issue-carbon-credits` for efficient bulk issuance (up to 20 credits)
-3. Ensure compliance with the specific standard requirements
+4. Ensure compliance with the specific standard requirements

 #### For Credit Buyers
 1. Browse available credits by standard using read-only functions